 $160 per hour in blocks of 1-3

-Lauren is in network with: Aetna and Humana.
+Lauren is in network with: Aetna.
 She is in network with Compsych *only* for police and firefighters with City of Phoenix, as well as Public Safety Crisis Solutions and 100 Club.
 A Superbill can be provided for you to submit self-pay to your insurance company and request reimbursement if you have an "out of network" benefit.
 Your insurance company will then reimburse you for part or all of the cost of your sessions.

 I am married with five wonderful children, a daughter-and son-in-law, and three granddaughters.
 My family also includes English Mastiffs, Yorkies, cats, fish, and multiple desert tortoises.
 I am not a faith-based counselor, although I am a Christian.